-As the final course of the three-part lecture series, this course is designed to provide an understanding of the biological basis of drug actions.
+The final course of the three-part series, this course is designed to provide an understanding of the biological basis of drug actions.
 Topics include drug mechanisms of action, metabolic fates, indications, and adverse effects, with a focus on the pharmacology of drugs that act on the central nervous system and endocrine system.
 Prerequisite: PMSC 4123